McCourt School of Public Policy: History

-Establishing a public policy school in Washington, D.C. originated as an idea in the Georgetown University Department of Government and Economics in the late 1970s.
+The idea of establishing a public policy school in Washington, D.C. originated in the Georgetown University Department of Government and Economics in the late 1970s.

 In 1980, the Government Department instituted a certificate program and in 1982 hired two junior faculty members to teach courses in public policy.
 For the next five years, the Public Policy Program expanded, granting a master's degree program in government with a concentration in public policy to approximately 15 students.
 In 1985, the Government Department hired the first part-time director to help establish the framework for the Public Policy Program.
 By the late 1980s, enrollment in the program had grown to about 75 students.

 In 1990, the new president of Georgetown University, Father Leo O'Donovan, S.J., prioritized the expansion of the Public Policy Program under the direction of the program's first full-time director, Colin Campbell S.J., a Georgetown professor of philosophy and politics.
 Dr. Campbell was charged with the task of significantly expanding the program's faculty, students, and facilities.

-In 1996 the Public Policy Program was renamed the Georgetown Public Policy Institute.
+In 1996, the Public Policy Program was renamed the Georgetown Public Policy Institute.
+GPPI experienced rapid expansion after Judy Feder was appointed dean in 1999.
+Faculty, applications, enrollment, staff, and facilities all grew under Feder’s tenure.
+A new master’s degree, the Master of Policy Management (MPM) for mid-career students was added in 2001, and a part-time cohort program for the Master of Public Policy was developed.

-Dr. Judy Feder was appointed dean in 2001.
-Faculty, applications, enrollment, staff, and facilities all grew under Dr. Feder's tenure.
-Most notably, three master's degree programs were added to the school: Master of Policy Management degree for mid-career students in 2001, MPM-Public Service (MPM-PS) for students from government agencies in 2004, and an evening program to supplement the traditional Masters of Public Policy (MPP).
+During the deanship of Edward Montgomery, GPPI enrolled its first students in the Master of International Development Policy (MIDP) program in the fall of 2012.
+In September 2013, the University announced a $100 million gift from alumnus Frank McCourt (C’75) for the establishment of the McCourt School of Public Policy, the ninth and newest school at Georgetown University.

-In 2013, the university announced a $100 million gift—the largest single gift in Georgetown University history—from alumnus Frank McCourt (C’75) for the establishment of the McCourt School of Public Policy, Georgetown's ninth school, and their first new one since the McDonough School of Business was formed in 1957.
+The McCourt School currently offers five master’s degree programs, one undergraduate program and nine dual-degree programs, and includes 18 affiliated research centers, 52 full-time faculty members, 54 research faculty members and fellows, more than 100 affiliated faculty members, and approximately 500 enrolled students across the various degree and executive education programs.

-Under the leadership of current Dean Edward B. Montgomery, The McCourt School launched its first year in October 2013 and enrolled its first students in the Master of International Development Policy (MIDP) program in the fall of 2012.
-The McCourt School launched the Executive Master in Public Policy Leadership in 2014.
+In March of 2021, the McCourt School received a second $100 million gift from Frank McCourt, half of which was allocated to financial aid and scholarships and the other half of which was allocated to faculty and research.

-In 2021, Frank McCourt donated an additional $100 million to the school, half of which is to be used to fund faculty and research and the other half of which will support financial aid.
+In the summer of 2024, the McCourt School relocated from Old North to 125 E St. at Georgetown’s Capitol Campus.
+For the first time in its history, the entire school was housed in one building.

 Academics

-Master of Public Policy Degree
+Master of Public Policy

-The Master of Public Policy (MPP) is a 48 credit hour program offered as both a two-year full-time and three year evening program.
+The Master of Public Policy (MPP) is a 48-credit degree program offered as both a two-year full-time and three-year part-time program.
 The program's focus is designed to meet the needs of individuals desiring a strong analytical background, particularly those planning careers in public or private sector policy analysis and management.